-• Configure the connector to the third-party service.

-Find details in the OpenICF documentation \square .

-• If you plan to collect credentials in the identity repository for users, synchronize accounts from the third-party service.
+- Configure the connector to the third-party service. - Learn more in the OpenICF documentation ☑. - If you plan to collect credentials in the identity repository for users, synchronize accounts from the third-party service.

 Learn more in Synchronization ☐ in the IDM documentation.